 Long answer: Each province in Canada will have their own ruling regarding insurance.
 In the province of NB, naturotherapy insurance is accepted while in BC it is not).
 Fork in the Road is a member in good standing with the “Alliance Professional of Naturopaths and Naturotherapists”.
 We are therefore covered under “Naturotherapy” or “Naturopathy” to the extent that your personal insurance dictates.
-Please note that I am NOT a Naturopathic Doctor (ND) I hold a naturopathy diploma (nd).
-If you are interested in seeing an ND, we are happy to refer you to our esteemed & qualified colleague.
+Please note that I am NOT a Naturopathic Doctor (ND); I hold a naturopathy diploma (nd) valid in some provinces.
+If you are interested in seeing an ND, we are happy to refer you to our esteemed & qualified colleagues.

 Please examine your personal insurance policy to discover if you are covered, for how much, and the time frame you have to use this benefit.
 The APNN organization is recognized by insurance companies in many provinces across Canada.

 Most Insurance plans will cover services but not products.
 Monies are granted to the policy holder only after proof of session completion.
 Invoices for insurance companies must be submitted in person and not via email.
 Funds are paid at time of session to Fork in the Road and then reimbursed by your insurance provider at a later date.

 What are your Rates and Policies?